hnishio/cellssm/README.md

 solid lines and shaded regions are the observed values, regression lines and 95% confidence intervals, respectively.

-#### Estimation of the signal transfer speed by linear regression (x: start time, y: distance at time 0)
+#### Estimation of the signal transfer speed by robust linear regression (x: start time, y: distance at time 0)

 ``` r
 # Linear regression